 now the way He would lead to the source.

 Asking, “Why, Oh Why did you have to die

 on this accursed foreigner’s floor?”

-Said, “It has to be Me, so it will not be you,
+Saying, “It has to be me, so it will not be you,

 now I’ll go and throw open the door.”

 A piper’s lament was heard in wide space